shahdKh2/ToDoListMS-BE/README.md

 # SpringBoot-ToDoListMS Back-End

 This is the back-end of the To-Do List Management System, built with Spring Boot.
-It provides a RESTful API to manage tasks.
+It provides a RESTful APIs to manage tasks.

 ## Features